baetis-ma/testbench/index.md

 quartus_pgm -m jtag -o "p;/home/mark/Desktop/max1000-oscope/output_files/oscope.sof"  (program fpga sram) quartus_pgm -m jtag -o "p;/home/mark/Desktop/max1000-oscope/output_files/oscope.pof"  (program fpga eprom)
 ```
-##### The file command in the base directory has several other useful commands.
-The logic.qsf file can be used to add pin hookups and configuration and add to project.
+##### Typing `cat command` in the project directory shows several other useful commands.
+The logic.qsf file can be used to add pin hookups and configuration and add files to project without having to go into the project planner in the gui.

 ## 12. Concluding Remarks